Djoomart Otorbaev: Current activity

 Otorbaev is a member of the Board of Trustees at the Kyrgyz National University.
 He is an honorary member and invited speaker at a few international boards and forums on development and investment and a distinguished professor at several foreign universities.
 He writes regularly for various media such as Project Syndicate, China Daily, Valdai Discussion Club and others.

 His book, "Central Asia's Economic Rebirth in the Shadow of the New Great Game", was published in 2023 by Routledge in the UK.
 The Book (416 pages and 99 illustrations) brings to light the development of Central Asia as defined by its landlocked geography.
 Particular attention is also paid to the achievements and challenges of the region’s post-Soviet economic and political transformation and its relationship with the participants in the New Great Game.
 It raises questions pertaining to Eurasian powers that circle Central Asia; how will this affect the region?
 Will Central Asia join the powerful locomotive of history, or will it remain on the sidelines?

 Michel Camdessus, Former Managing Director of the International Monetary Fund and Former Governor of the Bank of France, wrote the foreword for the book.
 Horst Köhler, former President of Germany; Václav Klaus, former Prime Minister and President of the Czech Republic; Petar Stoyanov, former President of the Republic of Bulgaria; Boris Tadić, former President of Serbia; Valdis Zatlers, former President of Latvia, Ehud Barak, former Prime Minister of Israel, Philippe Le Houérou, Chairman of the French Development Agency (AFD), former Vice-President of the World Bank (WB) and CEO of International Finance Corporation (IFC), Amre Moussa, former Secretary-General of the Arab League and former Minister of Foreign Affairs, Egypt, Takehiko Nakao, former President of Asian Development Bank and S. Frederick Starr, Chairman of Central Asia-Caucasus Institute in Washington, wrote endorsements for the book.

+In June 2026, Otorbaev was elected as an inaugural member of the International Advisory Board of the Caixin Global Forum.
+Other members of the International Advisory Board include James Liang, co-founder and executive chairman of Trip.com Group; Li Dongsheng, founder and chairman of TCL; John L. Thornton, chairman of Barrick Gold Corp.; Dowson Tong, senior executive vice president of Tencent; Yao Ming, former chairman of the Chinese Basketball Association; and others.
+The forum will bring together similar initiatives sponsored by Caixin with the stated goal of forming "a year-round dialogue framework across major global cities.".